MDooley47/portal-ex/README.md

 ## Developing
 Use `docker-compose up --build --force-recreate --abort-on-container-exit` when developing this application.
 Use `docker-compose up --build --force-recreate` when developing this application with database migrations.
+### Asset Building
+At this time asset building is not handled by the container.
+Add the dependencies with `npm install` or `yarn install`.
+Manually build assets with `npm run dev` when developing.

 ## Deploying